 Mishpachah: Family, clan (Strong’s 4940) Mishpachah in Hebrew script: מִשְׁפָּחָה Sounds like: mish’pa’kha What is family?
 The idea of clan or family is prevalent in the Tanakh.
 It is a group bound together with some commonality… and it is a group that is designed to give to YHWH honour and glory, offering and respect.
 Psalm 96:5-9… Continue reading Mishpachah: FAMILY by Choice

-Sukkot: booths, sheltering structures [feminine plural] (Strong's 5521).
-Sukkah [singular] Sukkot in Hebrew script: סֻכֹּ֔ת Sounds like: su'Cote Tonight at sundown begins the first day of the appointed time of Sukkot, often described as the Festival or Feast of Tabernacles.
-But sukkot means more than a tabernacle.
-In fact a whole host of English words are… Continue reading Sukkot: A Simple SHELTER of Love and Protection
+Booths, sheltering structures: sukkah, feminine singular noun; sukkot, feminine plural noun (Strong's 5521); sohk, masculine noun, (Strong's 5520).
+Root: סכה Sounds like: su'Cote, su'Caw, sohk Tonight at sundown begins the first day of the appointed time of Sukkot, often described as the Feast of Tabernacles or Festival of Booths.
+But sukkot means more than a… Continue reading Sukkot: A Simple SHELTER of Love and Protection

 Moed: appointed times, meeting, feast, festival (Strong’s 4150) Root: מוֹעֵד Sounds like: mow’ed This word moed has often been translated as festival or feast, which is not quite accurate.
 Although the term feast (of unleavened bread, for example) reflects the moed, truth be told there is another word entirely for feast or festival.
 That word… Continue reading Moed: The Creator’s APPOINTED TIMES